What are you looking for?

 Improper Methylation and Histamine Imbalance may be affecting your mental health

-*DNA methylation changes are associated with, not only, mental health issues but autoimmune diseases, cancer, and neurological disorders.*
+DNA methylation alterations are not only linked to mental health conditions but also to autoimmune diseases, cancer, and neurological disorders.

 MTHFR Gene Mutation + Methylation

-Those with the MTHFR gene mutation may have a harder time converting folic acid into its active form since folic acid is a synthetic form of folate.
-In fact, those with this issue not only can have a lack of methyl folate but may also be methyl trapping due to the folic acid intake.
-Folic acid can block the uptake of methylfolate by inhibiting folate receptors.
+Individuals with the MTHFR gene mutation may encounter challenges in converting folic acid into its active form since folic acid is a synthetic variant of folate.
+This subgroup may experience a deficiency in methyl folate and could potentially face methyl trapping due to folic acid consumption.
+Notably, folic acid intake can impede the absorption of methyl folate by blocking folate receptors.

 Epigenetics